Mokhwalee/Continuous-Time-Frank-Wolfe-Does-not-Zig-Zag/README.md

-# Continuous Time Frank Wolfe Does not Zig-Zag
+# Continuous Time Frank-Wolfe Does Not Zig-Zag, But Multistep Methods Do Not Accelerate
 ### NeurIPS 2021 (Zhaoyue Chen, Mokhwa Lee, Yifan Sun)
 ### arxiv : http://arxiv.org/abs/2106.05753